 What Prevents Women from Purchasing for Themselves More Often?

-In Phase II, focus groups were conducted with diverse female consumers across the U.S, in cities close to the specialty retailer’s outlet stores.
+In Phase II, focus groups were conducted with female consumers of diverse backgrounds across the U.S, in cities close to the specialty retailer’s outlet stores.
 Breakthrough Marketing Technology developed the screener and the focus group guide, moderated the groups, analyzed the results and generated a final report.
 An additional set of targeted survey questions were asked to gauge response to both advertising and merchandising experiments.

 Breakthrough conducted the store intercepts and led all phases of data analysis that included integration of the Phase I and Phase II work.
 New ideas for merchandising, store hours, and customer service were generated from the analysis.
 Insights from both phases resulted in Breakthrough delivering strategic recommendations, many of which were implemented within 90 days or incorporated into the client’s strategic plans.